 JRyall about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postCool story, bro :D photoguy about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postThat's awesome.
 You are one lucky dude.

-emptycyb1 12 months agoThis post is hidden because you reported it for abuse.
+emptycyb1 about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postSome 7-8 years ago, I was taking the bus in Paris as I usualy did.
 I had a bag with records with me, always, since I had this weird theory that this might trigger interactions with other people on the buss who might also be interested in records in some way.
 That never amounted to much but this one time a 60 year old lady approach me.
 She had a strong scandinavian accent and turned ou to be a danish visual artist who had moved to France in the early 60ies.
 She told me she had a few records at home and asked if I'd be interested to check those out.
 We exchanged numbers and I had little hope as this usually amounte to very little (especially since I'm mostly into free jazz and avant garde...), but a few days later, as she lived very close to my worklplace, I visited her tiny loft.
 Amongst a good 50 world music LPs (ones that I've learned to greatly appreciate), a few crappy french singer LPs, this : François Tusques - Free Jazz, complete, mint, and signed by the whole line up!!!
 She told me that when she arrived to Paris, she was invited to the release party of this and got this as reminder of her very first week there.
 She didn't really care for the music though.
 But that was one of my top holy grails, one of the finest jazz records I have in my collection.
 In exchange for the wole lot, she only asked me to digitalize a few personal recordings she had on tape...

 To this day, I will still always carry records when using public transport :-)